Nature Park Projects

 Making environmental education concepts tangible

-The Nature Park Tiroler Lech is part of the cooperation project of the Tyrolean nature parks, which is funded by the province of Tyrol.
-Biodiversity and environmental education are linked in a variety of ways.
-The ecosystem meadow with all its inhabitants is the focus of the project, because species-rich
+The Tiroler Lech Nature Park is part of the cooperation project of the Tyrolean nature parks, which is funded by the province of Tyrol.
+Biodiversity and environmental education are combined in many ways.
+The ecosystem meadow with all its inhabitants is in the focus of the project, because species-rich

 learn more